cristianortiz/news_searching/README.md

 # Small News By Category website in react

-### this simple app connects whit and external API to retrieve news form several sources bu category whit title, image descriptio url , an other data
+### This simple app connects whit and external API to retrieve news form several sources by category

 ### Highlights